jfasch/jfasch-home/trainings/log/detail/2021-12-06/index.rst

   * Requirements not defined in prosaic words anymore: *test driven development*
-  * Roman going mad: using `wxWidgets <https://www.wxwidgets.org/>`__ to build a GUI on top of our userdatabase
+  * Roman going mad: using `wxWidgets <https://www.wxwidgets.org/>`__ to build a GUI on top of our user database
   * ...